OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-15-OpenDreamKit-accepted.md

 OpenDreamKit proposal accepted
 ==============================

-We are delighted to announce that the Horizon 2020 proposal [OpenDreamKit](http://opendreamkit.org/) was accepted by the European commission.
+We are delighted to announce that the Horizon 2020 research proposal [OpenDreamKit](http://opendreamkit.org/) was accepted by the European commission.